golangee/i18n/README.md

-  1. create a linter which runs before any compilation and proofs that whatever text based solution you use, you have consistent translations (e.g. a translation for each key, equal placeholders and plurals for each key) and that you use the keys and formatting methods corectly and consistently (e.g. correct sprintf directives for correct types) OR
+  1. create a linter which runs before any compilation and proofs that whatever text based solution you use, you have consistent translations (e.g. a translation for each key, equal placeholders and plurals for each key) and that you use the keys and formatting methods correctly and consistently (e.g. correct sprintf directives for correct types) OR
   1. create a generator which creates source code from your text based translation configuration and solve all the hassle using simply the type system of your programming language.
 Even if your language